 Who should be vaccinated?

-The vaccines are recommended for use in females aged 9 to 26 years old.
+The vaccines are recommended for use in both female and male aged 9-26, those beyond this age range can still speak to your Doctor to see if you can get the jab.
 They are most effective if given before the first sexual exposure, or in females who have yet to be exposed to the HPV types covered by the vaccine.
 Sexually active females may still benefit from the vaccine as they may not be exposed to all the HPV types covered by the vaccine.